-Megan, a Philadelphia native, has always had many interests, graduating from Columbia in 2011 with a degree in Psychology, Anthropology and Business Administration.
-She had PR internships, worked as a media buyer and planner straight out of college, an Admin Coordinator at Penn and most recently, had a teaching fellowship in Winchester where her an Ross met.
+Megan, a Philadelphia native, has always had many interests, graduating from Columbia University in 2011 with a degree in Psychology, Anthropology and Business Administration.
+She had PR internships, worked as a media buyer and planner, an Admin Coordinator at Penn and most recently, had a teaching fellowship in Winchester where her and Ross met.

-Megan brings to Function Coffee Labs her interest in what makes a coffee shop great - it's decor and ability to bring the community together.
+Megan brings to Function Coffee Labs her interest in what makes a coffee shop great - its decor and ability to bring communities together.
 Her passion lies in the behind-the-scenes operations of the coffee shop, including a knack for setting the vision and strategy for FCL's brand.